ondrocks/zodiacpress/readme.txt

 8. The form to generate a birth report.
 The month and day fields will switch places according to your local date settings.

 == Changelog ==

+= 2.0.2 =
+* Tweak - Allow asterisk to be removed with Unknown Birth Time Note on the form, by including the asterisk in the zp_unknown_birth_time_checkbox filter.
+* Tweak - Pass the report variation to the zp_setup_chart action.

 = 2.0.1 =
 * New - Remove obsolete fonts file types.
 This has the added benefit of reducing the overall size of the plugin.